maliksalman/messaging-grapes/README.md

 java -jar build/libs/grapes-source-0.0.1-SNAPSHOT.jar
 ```

 To format dates properly and skip empty elements while generating messages, the app includes custom Jackson JSON configuration which is enabled by default.
-To demonstrate how unwieldy the messages become without it, it can be disabled through a config paramter.
+To demonstrate how unwieldy the messages become without it, it can be disabled through a config parameter.
 Remember to disable the same config on the sink application as well.
 To run with this configuration disabled, run like so:

 ```
 java -Djackson.config.enabled=false -jar build/libs/grapes-source-0.0.1-SNAPSHOT.jar